 When can a seller legally back out?

-Legally speaking, it’s very challenging for a seller to back out once the contract has been signed, without facing some kind of blowback from the buyer.
+Legally speaking, it’s very challenging for a seller to back out once the contract has been signed without facing some kind of blowback from the buyer.
 In the case of contracts, real estate law “heavily favors the buyer,” Schorr says.
 In his caseload, he rarely chooses to defend the seller, unless under the following circumstances:

-Seller wrote in a home sale contingency
+Seller wrote in a suitable housing contingency

 Some real estate contracts include a time is of the essence provision, which stipulates that both parties are expected to fulfill the contract in an appropriate amount of time.
 “Many buyers don’t perform in a timely manner,” Schorr says, “and those can be big outs for the seller.”
 If that’s the case, the seller will want to pay close attention to dates and the buyer’s actions to build a compelling case to pull the contract.